wallarm/product-documentation/docs/3.6/admin-en/installation-ami-en.md

 2. Set the amount of allocated RAM in the `SLAB_ALLOC_ARENA` in GB.
 The value can be an integer or a float (a dot `.` is a decimal separator).

-    For production environments, it is recommended to have larger amount of memory.
-If testing the Wallarm node or having a small instance size, the lower amount can be enough.
+    Learn more about amount of required resources [here](../admin-en/configuration-guides/allocate-resources-for-node.md).
+Note that for testing environments you can allocate lower resources than for the production ones.

     For example: